zoroskr/Chatbot-Vendor-Detector/README.md

 # 🕵️‍♂️ Chatbot Vendor Detector

-Chatbot Vendor Detector is a hybrid application that allows users to detect the vendor of a chatbot on any webpage they input.
+Chatbot Vendor Detector is a hybrid application that allows users to detect the vendor of a chatbot on any webpage they input and evaluate the quality of welcome messages.
 The application provides multiple ways to perform the detection:

 - **CLI**: Executable via terminal.
 - **REST API**: Queryable through Postman or other tools.